itsAnanth/itsAnanth/README.md

 # Hi there!

-I'm Ananth, i love to code interesting and fun projects.
+I'm Ananth a first year BsC Computer Science student, i love to code interesting and fun projects.
 I mainly use Javascript/Typescript for my projects.

 I learnt everything i know right now from the internet, and i hope to contribute to help newer generations to fall in love with coding the same way i did!
 # Languages